moneybutton/yours-core/blog/contents/articles/2016-03-02-towards-datt-mvp/index.md

 candidate to manage identity.

 I believe in creating valuable technology.
-The outline here for an MVP of Datt is technically complicated, but once all the pieces are fit together, enable a genuine decentralized content sharing system with integrated micropayments.
+The outline here for an MVP of Datt is technically complicated, but once all the pieces are fit together, it will enable a genuine decentralized content sharing system with integrated micropayments.
 That has never existed before, and would enable the information economy to do things that are impossible today.